-- TSH production is stimulated, although in healthy individuals this is not usually significant.
+- TSH production is stimulated after the first trimester, although in healthy individuals this is not usually significant.
 A large rise in TSH is likely to indicate iodine deficiency or subclinical hypothyroidism.

 - Cortisol levels increase in pregnancy, which favours lipogenesis and fat storage.